Lab 9: Cryptography¶

 Type in me's password when prompted.
 If you get any warning messages type “yes” to continue.

-- While still logged in as me on serverXY, log into serverPR as the user ying.
-Type:
+While still logged into serverXY, try remotely rebooting serverPR as the user

 Type in ying's password when prompted.